Samuel G. Freedman

-Samuel G. Freedman is an American author and journalist and currently a professor at the Columbia University Graduate School of Journalism.
+Samuel G. Freedman (born October 3, 1955) is an American author, journalist, and longtime professor at the Columbia University Graduate School of Journalism.

-He has authored six nonfiction books, including Who She Was: A Son's Search for His Mother's Life, a book about his mother's life as a teenager and young woman, and Letters to a Young Journalist.

-Freedman has won the National Jewish Book Award in 2000 in the Non-Fiction category for Jew vs. Jew: The Struggle for the Soul of American Jewry.
-His book The Inheritance: How Three Families Moved from Roosevelt to Reagan and Beyond was a finalist for the 1997 Pulitzer Prize.
-His latest book, Breaking the Line: The Season in Black College Football That Transformed the Sport and Changed the Course of Civil Rights, was published in New York, in August 2013 by Simon & Schuster.

-Freedman currently writes the "On Religion" column in The New York Times and formerly wrote The Jerusalem Post column "In the Diaspora."

 Biography

-Born on October 3, 1955 in Lenox Hill Hospital in New York, Freedman was raised in Highland Park, New Jersey, along with his younger brother and sister.
-His father, David Freedman co-founded the life science company New Brunswick Scientific (now a subsidiary of Eppendorf).
-His mother, Eleanor (née Hatkin) was the subject of his book, Who She Was.
+Born in 1955 in Lenox Hill Hospital in New York City, Freedman was raised in Highland Park, New Jersey, along with his younger brother and sister.
+His father, David Freedman, co-founded the life science company New Brunswick Scientific (now a subsidiary of Eppendorf).
+His mother, Eleanor (née Hatkin), was the subject of his book, Who She Was.

 A paper boy in his youth, Freedman went on to attend the University of Wisconsin–Madison after graduating Highland Park High School in 1973.
-After receiving his bachelor's degree in journalism and history in 1977, Freedman went on to work at the now-defunct subsidiary of the Chicago Tribune, the Suburban Trib.

-Before publishing his first book, Small Victories: The Real World of a Teacher, Her Students, and Their High School, and gaining his professorship at Columbia University, Freedman was a staff reporter for the Culture section of The New York Times.
+After receiving his bachelor's degree in journalism and history in 1977, Freedman went on to work at the Courier News in New Jersey and later the Suburban Trib, a now-defunct subsidiary of the Chicago Tribune.
+Before publishing his first book in 1990 and gaining his professorship at Columbia University, Freedman was a staff reporter for the culture section of The New York Times.

-"There are very few journalists in Sam Freedman's league," notes novelist Robert O'Brian.
-"His empathy, his intellect, his discipline, experience, and warmth, are immediately apparent even to the casual reader."
+Freedman has authored multiple nonfiction books, including Who She Was: A Son's Search for His Mother's Life, a book about his mother's life as a teenager and young woman, and Letters to a Young Journalist.
+He won a National Jewish Book Award in 2000 in the non-fiction category for Jew vs. Jew: The Struggle for the Soul of American Jewry.
+His book The Inheritance: How Three Families Moved from Roosevelt to Reagan and Beyond was a finalist for the 1997 Pulitzer Prize.
+His book Breaking the Line: The Season in Black College Football That Transformed the Sport and Changed the Course of Civil Rights was published in 2013.
+His book about Hubert Humphrey, Into the Bright Sunshine, was published in 2023.

+Freedman has also written the "On Religion" column in The New York Times and formerly wrote the "In the Diaspora" column in The Jerusalem Post.

 Freedman served as a judge for the 2019 and 2020 American Mosaic Journalism Prize.

-His brother is Ken Freedman, General Manager of radio station WFMU.
-His sister is Carol, founder of Carol's Creative Chocolatez.
+In the spring of 2025, Freedman taught his final semester at Columbia, concluding 35 years of teaching—over the years, there were 95 books published by the approximately 675 students who took the class.